ontodev/valve.rs/README.md

     },

+Valve also provides the `undo()` and `redo()` functions, to undo the last insert, update, or delete operation, and to redo the last undo, respectively.
 For more information on the data manipulation and browsing operations provided by Valve see the section on the [Valve API](#api).

+#### Saving data tables

+To save a data table or tables to a '.tsv' file, one uses the API functions, `save_all_tables()`, `save_tables()`, or `save_table()`.
+Note that unless the [save option](#further-information-on-options) has been set, it is not possible to overwrite the source file from which the table was originally loaded.
+One must save the table to an alternate location.
+For more information on saving data tables Valve see the section on the [Valve API](#api).

 ## Installation and configuration

 ### Prerequisites

-TODO.

-#### Differences between PostgreSQL and SQLite

-TODO.
+- Building Valve from source requires installing a [rust development environment](https://www.rust-lang.org/learn/get-started).
+- Valve also requires database management software to be installed.
+The currently supported databases are [SQLite](https://sqlite.org) and [PostgreSQL](https://www.postgresql.org).
+In the latter case the database server must be up and running and ready to accept connections.
+Note that although the database may be queried directly by using your favourite SQL client (e.g., [sqlite3](https://sqlite.org/cli.html) or [psql](https://www.postgresql.org/docs/current/app-psql.html)), one advantage to viewing and manipulating the data through Valve is that syntax and other [differences](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems) between the two database management systems become transparent to the user.

 ### Installation